astrowp/docs/README.md

 │       └── config.json
 ```

-and replace **API_URL** with the WordPress server URL, from the earlier step.
+Edit this file, and replace **API_URL** with the WordPress server URL, from the earlier step.

 ![Pasted image 20240517120623](https://github.com/astrowp/docs/assets/170225022/15ea9ec0-da2a-4b0e-a295-5c4080e92313)

+(you can leave the URL variable empty for now, this is the URL for your deployed site e.g. https://astrowp.com), if you don't know what your deployed site's URL is then the URL for this variable can be added in later.)

-and then Commit the changes.
+and then **Commit** the changes.

 ## Run AstroWP locally